How Layers of Inflation Affect Consumer Prices

 The Middle Layer

-Tariffs will likely have the most immediate impact on the outer and middle layers of the inflation onion, potentially pushing consumer prices higher.
+Tariffs will likely have the most immediate impact on the outer and middle layers of the inflation onion.
 Any resulting increase in the core inflation rate could force the Fed to raise interest rates.
 However, if tariffs also trigger a notable slowdown in economic growth, the Fed may find itself in a conundrum.

 Some economists believe fiscal stimulus, tax and regulation cuts, increased domestic energy production and onshoring could offset the effects of tariffs.